chihab/ngx-access/README.md

 * Define only the accesses you really need
 * Do not add useless accesses for your Route/Layout components
 * Define your access control as logical expressions
-* Centralize your Access Control configuration
+* Centralize your access control configuration
+* Document your application security
 * Define your own strategy to verify if the user has a given access
-* Document your Application Security

 # In a Nutshell